alexiom/alexiom.github.io/README.md

 **Notes**:
 1. I included the pdf of my CV in the top level rather than in /jobmarket/ because a CV is more than just a resume that you use when looking for a job.
 It is a summary of who you are as an academic.
 As such, it makes sense to include at the top and not include in /jobmarket/.

+## Tips When Customizing Website

+### Updating Default Images

+To help with the explanation, suppose we want to use myheadshot.png as the default headshot for the website.

+1. Create a copy of myheadshot.png named default_headshot.png
+2. Add original image to /files/images/ directory
+3. Add the copy of the image to /assets/images/

+Doing this ensures updating the imaged used as the headshot in the future only requires changing the /assets/images/default_headshot.png file rather than having to update the name of the new headshot file in multiple locations/pages.